Q. How long will it take to deliver my camera?

 Black Trips or very early silver Trips with a 6-digit serial number are now quite rare in good working condition.
 We sometimes have these available on the website, but feel free to ask if we have any coming into stock by e-mailing us at firstname.lastname@example.org

-Q. Where can I get 35mm half frame films developed and printed?
+Q. Where can I get 35mm films developed, scanned and printed?

 A. Most photo labs will develop 35mm film, B & W and Colour.
-You can also use mail order services such as this one:
+You can also use mail order services such as this one in London: